zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 [Figure 3.
 Levels of U.S. Foreign and Military Aid since 1999]

 A cursory inspection of U.S. foreign policy suggests that its militarization _vis-à-vis_ U.S. Africa Command is likely specious.
-However, an in-depth analysis is outside of the scope of this article.
+An in-depth analysis is outside of the scope of this article.
 Regardless, the focus on U.S. security cooperation provides a useful juxtaposition to China’s economic engagement with Africa.

 >China-Africa relations are "one of the most critical developments in international affairs" during the past decade (Location 2948).